rust-stuco/lectures/week6/slides.md

 * A package is defined by a `Cargo.toml` file at the root of your directory
     * `Cargo.toml` describes how to build all of the crates
-* A package can contain as many binary crates as you like!
-* But it can only have at most 1 library crate
+* A package can contain any number of binary crates, but at most one library crate

 ---